HelmholtzAI-FZJ/torchrun_jsc/README.md

 Please remember to use `srun` to start your Python processes, otherwise necessary Slurm variables will not be set.

+### Advanced usage

+If you are not using Slurm or cannot rely on its environment variables, you can configure the following environment variables to customize `torchrun_jsc`'s behavior:

+- `TORCHRUN_JSC_NODE_RANK`: should be set to the executing node's rank.
+Defaults to the value of `SLURM_NODEID`; if that variable isn't set either, behavior depending on this value is ignored.
+- `TORCHRUN_JSC_HOST_NODE_RANK`: should be set to the node rank of the host node (i.e., the one that is listed as the rendezvous endpoint).
+  Defaults to `0`.

 ## How does it work?

 First, the `torchrun_jsc` launcher will always patch `torchrun`'s